d81308/Project_python_ETL/README.md

 tasks focus on whole Extract, Transfor, Load process.

 # The architecture before starting coding
+objective cell, path cell, logging cell, main ETL cell, testing cell work meaningful in each cell

 # The good habit to building a comfortable folder
+download file will place in folder, not crowed together file naming are make sense to read